martysweet/cfn-lint/README.md

 * The working Resource/Statement which resolves the error

 You can add an issue on the [Github Issue Page](https://github.com/martysweet/cfn-lint/issues).
 Thanks for helping out!

+### Doesn't the AWS API provide this functionality?
+Partially.
+The AWS API `cloudformation validate-template` only checks the validity of the template, this includes the expected parameters for intrinsic functions, resource types and general structure of the JSON or YAML template it has been given.
+The
+AWS API does not detect incorrect resource property names or incorrect resource property types (e.g. string, bool, list) which are typically only detected when CloudFormation attempts to deploy the resources with the incorrect configurations.

 ### Got any other questions?
 Ask a question on the [Github Issue Page](https://github.com/martysweet/cfn-lint/issues)!